benoitc/gunicorn/docs/source/settings.rst

 * ``--paste-server STRING, --paster-server STRING``
 * ``None``

-Name of an server section from the config file, if it is different from the app name.
+Name of a server section from the config file, if it is different from the app name.

 Server Hooks